SNGPL Disconnects Six More Connections - UrduPoint

 SNGPL Disconnects Six More Connections

-The departmental task force was raiding daily and disconnected two metres over using domestic metres for commercial purposes.
-Likewise, metres of three consumers were also removed and seized over non-billing.
+The departmental task force was raiding on a daily basis and disconnected two metres over defects in gas metres.

-The metre of a consumer was disconnected over illegal extensions to two more houses.
-Similarly, illegal extensions were also disconnected from five consumers.
+Likewise, metres of three consumers were also removed and seized over using compressors for taking gas.

-The task force special recovery team also recovered Rs 17297 from a consumer in line with the fine.
+The metre of a consumer was disconnected over non billing and Task Force has recommended further departmental action.

 Recent Stories